-- 3.4.5 Inconclusive results for an entire sample or for minor alleles in a mixture are usually the result of an insufficient quantity of DNA or complete degradation of DNA present in a sample.
-Inconclusive results may result from, but are not limited to, the following causes: - 3.4.5.1 Insufficient amounts of DNA for that locus in one or more of the samples tested. - 3.4.5.2 Degradation of one or more of the peaks in any sample tested. - 3.4.5.3 Preferential amplification due to great differences in amounts of DNA present in a sample from multiple contributors. - 3.4.5.4 Inhibition: Inhibition is total or partial suppression of the PCR process that would result in partial or no DNA profile being obtained.
+- 3.4.3 Match: DNA profiles are considered to match if their patterns are the same and after taking into consideration the properties of the substrate tested and limitations of the specific techniques used. - 3.4.4 Non-Match: Assuming a single source from a forensic sample, two DNA profiles are considered to be a non-match if there is a difference of even one allele after taking into consideration the circumstances of collection and preparation of samples and knowledge of the properties of the substrate tested and limitations of the specific techniques used. - 3.4.5 Consistent With/Cannot Be Excluded: In a mixed DNA sample, a person cannot be excluded if the individuals entire profile is present in the mixture or if part of the individuals profile is in the mixture, allelic dropout is present, and the individual cannot be scientifically excluded from the mixture. - 3.4.6 Inconclusive results for an entire sample or for minor alleles in a mixture are usually the result of an insufficient quantity of DNA or complete degradation of DNA present in a sample.
+Inconclusive results may result from, but are not limited to, the following causes: - 3.4.6.1.
+Insufficient amounts of DNA for that locus in one or more of the samples tested. - 3.4.6.2.
+Degradation of one or more of the peaks in any sample tested. - 3.4.6.3.
+Preferential amplification due to great differences in amounts of DNA present in a sample from multiple contributors. - 3.4.6.4.
+Inhibition: Inhibition is total or partial suppression of the PCR process that would result in partial or no DNA profile being obtained.

-3.5 Conclusions
+3.5.
+Conclusions